Criterium-Engineers/criterium-engineers.github.io/index.md

 #### Features

-- On both mobile and web platforms there is now the ability to change the date on a closing observation so that it is different from the inspection date.
+- On the web platform there is now the ability to change the date on a closing observation so that it is different from the inspection date.

-- For mobile, a new scroll bar has been added to the selector for phases so that it is more apparent that there are more choices.

 - The order of site progress and observation photos will be the same on reports as they are when viewed in the web app.

-- When a report is submitted on mobile, the status will display 'Submitting' until the report is actually received on the backend.
-It will then display 'Submitted'.
-This should help EFTs to discern the true status of the report.

 ## 10/25/2021 Release